 Clearing and forwarding organizations in Kenya should pay attention to supplier characteristics during the supplier selection process because it greatly affects security of the supply chain (Tong and Cheng, 2019).
 On the other hand, employees have been known to share company confidential documents, passwords and weak points with external criminals (Luca and Juha, 2017).
 All organizations should come up with effective internal control systems to monitor the flow of materials to reduce incidences of damage, theft and other risks (Anastasia et al, 2023).
 Other measures commonly used to enhance security of materials travelling within the supply chain include; certification standards for warehouses (Njomnang, 2015), relocation of warehouses and change of layout (Gould et al, 2010), use of passive and active security initiatives (Closs and McGarrell, 2004), insurance cover for stored materials (Jażdżewska-Gutta, 2014) and video filming of loading and offloading activities (Suhaiza, et, al, 2015).

 Kenya Mombasa port is the largest port in east Africa serving a majority of the east African countries for all of their imports and exports.
 20 ft. and 40 ft. cargo containers are mainly transported by road, while a few use the railway.
 Their warehouses stores goods in transit temporarily awaiting cargo customs clearance and payment of taxes.
 This can take a few days to several weeks not exceeding three weeks on average, before transportation to final destination is arranged.
 This short duration is crucial because a lot of theft and pilferage can occur unnoticed.
 Clearing and forwarding employees ethical and professional standing is therefore important, because it helps reduce such cases.
 Clearing and forwarding companies are mainly based at Mombsa, Nairobi and a few at border points to Uganda and Tanzania.
 They provide cargo clearance service, warehousing and transportation of cargo.
 Cargo in transit as well as warehoused materials security is paramount for smooth flow of operations.
 If customer cargo get lost or damaged the reputation of the company is at risk.
 Clearing and forwarding companies in Kenya are losing a lot of money each year due to loose and theft of materials in warehouses.
 Pilferage is particularly difficult to detect because a company’s employees are the trusted people who are given the task to safe guard company assets.
 A rising trend is a practice where organizations security guards and warehouse employees collude with outsiders to break into stores and steal materials unnoticed.
 Despite strong reinforced doors, windows and gates, break in is a common problem affecting clearing and forwarding companies in Mombasa and Nairobi.
-To reduce customer complains, cut cost associated with legal fees handling theft and pilferage cases and to enable the clearing and forwarding companies maintain their profitability, they must take care of security of materials.
+To reduce customer complaints, cut cost associated with legal fees handling theft and pilferage cases and to enable the clearing and forwarding companies maintain their profitability, they must take care of security of materials.
 Adherence to laid down internal security measures and constant monitoring and evaluation of the processes will go a long way in helping companies protect their materials.
-With the entry of foreign companies from china and the middle east, local clearing and forwarding companies must strengthen their internal security measures to ensure customer satisfaction so that they can remain competitive.
+With the entry of foreign companies from China and the middle east, local clearing and forwarding companies must strengthen their internal security measures to ensure customer satisfaction so that they can remain competitive.

 Conceptual Framework